ropensci/cyphr/README.md

 There are still problems with the approach I've taken:

-* Appending does not work: we'd need to unencrypt the file first for that to be OK.
-This is an issue for `write.table`, but not `writeLines`.
+* Appending does not work: we'd need to unencrypt the file first for that to be OK
 * Non-file arguments are going to suck (though it's possible that something could be done to detect connections)

 In the end, you can always write things out however you like and use `encrypt_file` to encrypt the file afterwards.